7560 Main Street

 Local businessman, Wade H.D.
 Warfield.
 Warfield (1864-1835) operated numerous businesses and agricultural enterprises in and around Sykesville, but was most notable for his role as State Senator (1916-1918), and as owner of the Maryland Milling and Supply Company.
 He additionally was pivotal in creating the Sykesville National Bank (see: 7564 Main Street) .

 Warfield had begun purchasing farming and building supplies in 1886, and expanded into milling in 1889 (Carroll County Mills A to Lee, p.
 177).
+This 1889 date of the milling expansion is the reason for the earlier date which appears on the building.
 This site, designed by J.H.
 Fowble, was constructed in 1907 to house his business, as Warfield's business grew, first purchasing the Sykesville Lumber and Coal Company and then incorporating as the Sykesville Lumber Coal and Grain Company in 1911.
 By 1915, the Sykesville Lumber Coal and Grain Company was worth a quarter of a million dollars (the equivalent of over 8 million dollars in 2025).
 Warfield then collaborated with James Gambrill and D.W.
 Detrick to create the Maryland Milling and Supply Company, at the time, the largest of its kind in the state (Sykesville Herald, August 10, 1916).

 This building served as the operations headquarters for the Sykesville location, as well as a store selling hardware and supplies.
 The site was accompanied by a large storage and lumber yard behind the building in what is today the McElroy Parking Lot.
 A dedicated train branch line ran directly into the yard from the B&O Old Main Line to assist with the transport of goods.